HydroSausager/PyMailSniper/README.md

 dump attachments
 ```

 ## Search

 ### search emails
 ```
 search emails
 	-f	--folder	folder's_name_on_server		(all,sent,inbox also supported) (Default - Inbox )
-	-d	--dump 		dump found emails to mbox 	(default - False) --field 		subject or body  			(where to search)				(Default - body) -t	--terms		term1,term2,term3	(what to search separated by ,)			(Default - password) -r	--recurive	(Used when we want to search all fubfolders of folder specified in --folder arg)
+	-d	--dump 		dump found emails to mbox 	(default - False) --field 		subject or body		(where to search)				(Default - body) -t	--terms		term1,term2,term3	(what to search separated by ,)			(Default - password) -r	--recurive	( Used when we want to search in all fubfolders of folder specified in --folder arg )
 ```

 ### Notes